WebXR Scene Optimization

 Simple atlas

-Then, in Blender, I changed the material for one of the mesheses to use the atlas texture, and assigned that material to the other mesh as well.
+Then, in Blender, I changed the material for one of the meshes to use the atlas texture, and assigned that material to the other mesh as well.
 Then the final step is to adjust the texture coordinates for each set of meshes to cover only their portion of the atlas.
 This is done in the UV Editor view with the model faces you want to edit selected in Edit Mode.
 You can see me adjusting the coordinates here:

 Simple atlas